 The containerboard operating rate in January 2020 was 95.1 percent, up 3.0 points from January 2019.

-Feb 25, 2019 - The American Forest & Paper Association has released its January 2019 Containerboard Monthly report.
-According to the report, containerboard production decreased one percent compared to January 2018.
-The month-over-month average daily production compared to December 2018 was 3.5 percent lower.
+Feb.
+25, 2020 - The American Forest & Paper Association (AF&PA) released its January 2020 U.S. Containerboard Monthly report.
+According to the report, total containerboard production in January increased four percent compared to January 2019.

 The American Forest & Paper Association (AF&PA) serves to advance a sustainable U.S. pulp, paper, packaging, tissue and wood products manufacturing industry through fact-based public policy and marketplace advocacy.
 AF&PA member companies make products essential for everyday life from renewable and recyclable resources and are committed to continuous improvement through the industry's sustainability initiative — Better Practices, Better Planet 2020.

 The forest products industry accounts for approximately four percent of the total U.S. manufacturing GDP, manufactures approximately $300 billion in products annually, and employs nearly 950,000 men and women.
 The industry meets a payroll of approximately $55 billion annually and is among the top 10 manufacturing sector employers in 45 states.
 Visit AF&PA online at www.afandpa.org or follow us on Twitter @ForestandPaper.